 From the appetizers, the ones that stand out are the meatballs from ground beef with yogurt sauce, the slightly spicy rolls of 'spetsofai' with sausages and bell peppers accompanied by a yogurt sauce and mint with tomato jam, but also the 'kavourmas' with red and white cabbage.

-From the main dishes, our top picks are the chicken leg roll stuffed with Cappadocian' soutzouki', which comes with oatmeal and pink yogurt sauce with hot pepper, the Greek style barley with fried beef in the oven and dry cream cheese, the homemade 'khoshapi', the Rib eye veal with baked potatoes, or the goat.
+From the main dishes, our top pick is the chicken leg roll stuffed with Cappadocian' soutzouki', which comes with oatmeal and pink yogurt sauce with hot pepper.

 Simul Gastronomic Situ